Col-E/r8/src/library_desugar/jdk11/desugar_jdk_libs_human_comments.md

 ### Flag rewrite_prefix

 `prefix: rewrittenPrefix`
-D8/R8 identifies any class type matching the prefix, and rewrite such types with the new prefix.
+D8/R8 identifies any class which type matches the prefix, and rewrite such types with the new prefix.
 Types not present as class types are not rewritten.
 Implicitly, all synthetic types derived from the matching type are also rewritten (lambdas and backports in the class, etc.).
+Lastly, types referenced directly or indirectly from other flags (method retargeting, custom conversions, emulated interfaces, api generic type conversion) are identified and rewritten.

+The exact list of types is computed when generating the machine specification and the pattern matching never applies to user code, but instead to the desugared library jar and `android.jar`.

 Example:
 `foo.: f$.`
 A class present with the type foo.Foo will generate a rewrite rule: foo.Foo -> f$.Foo.
 A type present foo.Bar, which is not the type of any class, will not generate any rewrite rule.

+### Flag maintain_prefix

+`prefix`
+D8/R8 identifies any class which type matches the prefix, and maintain such class in desugared library in the `java` namespace.
+Using this flag implicitly means that at runtime, either a class from the bootclasspath with the same name will take precedence and be used, or this class will be used on lower api levels.

+Using `maintain_prefix` allows desugared library code to work seamlessly with recent apis (no wrappers or conversions required), at the cost of preventing some signature changes (the signature in desugared library, even when shrinking, has to match the library one).
+This can be done only with classes which behavior is identical between desugared library and platform.
+Lastly, derived synthetic classes from code in such classes (lambdas, etc.) are still moved to the new namespace to avoid collisions with platform, so one has to be extra careful with package private access being broken in this set-up.

+Example:
+`foo.`
+A class present with the type `foo.Foo` will be maintained in the output as `foo.Foo`.
+If `synthesized_library_classes_package_prefix` is `f$`, then all the derived synthetic classes such as lambdas inside `foo.Foo` will be generated as `f$.Foo$lambda-hash`.

 ### Flag rewrite_derived_prefix